rexhip/rexhip/README.md

  - S7-1200 or S7-1500.
 (S7-1200 firmware version >= 4.1.3)

 ```
-The software is not affiliated with Siemens AG
+The software is not affiliated with Siemens AG.
 ```